NVIDIA/hpc-container-maker/docs/README.md

 1. A library of HPC [building blocks](/docs/building_blocks.md) that separate the choice of what to include in a container image from the details of how it's done.
-The building blocks transparently take advantage of the latest component and container best practices.
+The building blocks transparently provide the latest component and container best practices.

 2. Python provides increased flexibility over static container specification formats.
 Python-based recipes can branch, validate